 - Hanna-Barbera has two dogs known to follow the trope: Muttley and Precious Pup.
 Dino from The Flintstones also had been known to give a nip or two to Fred's behind from time to time

 - In the Tex Avery cartoon "Three Little Pups", the wolf is bitten in the butt by a bulldog.
 He goes to a changing screen and hangs up his pants... with the dog still attached.
 A few scenes later he walks by the screen again, and the dog is still there!
 Wolf tells him...

 Wolf: Okay, break it up son.
 Jokes over ya'hear?

-- One Rita and Runt short from Animaniacs was a parody of Les Misérables, and had a character who'd been bitten break into song about it (lyrics shown).
+- One Rita and Runt short from Animaniacs is a parody of Les Misérables, and has a character who'd been bitten break into song about it (lyrics shown).